 Then add pristine fairways and perfectly mowed greens and set them right along the jagged coast of the Pacific.
 Of course, we are talking about world renowned tracks like Pebble Beach Golf Links, Spyglass Hill, Cypress Point Club – you get the idea.

 If they aren’t on your bucket list already, they should be.
-With the PGA Tour heading out of town a few weeks ago and in honor of National California Day, here are 10 visually great holes on the Monterey Peninsula.
+Here are 10 visually great holes on the Monterey Peninsula.

 7th Hole – Pebble Beach